everknow/decent-requirements/README.md

 - The partners **COULD** support directly the funding of creative assets ("creative assets") linked to legal titles ("creative asset securities").
 - The partners **SHOULD** aim to produce a sustainable revenue model from the creative assets it subsidises.
 - The partners **SHOULD** develop additional use case innovations related to creator-owned marketplaces.
+- The partners **SHOULD** experiment with creative assets within the emerging aeas of AR and VR.
 - The partners **SHOULD** connect creative assets into the operations of the DAO to signal membership, achievements and reputation.
 - The partners **COULD** take an active role in the artistic development process by organising events and experiences.
 - The partners **SHOULD** develop projects that foster collaboration among artists.